Sage/carbon-factory/docs/debugging-tests.md

 ## Debugging in VisualStudioCode

-* Open your JavaScript application.
+* Open your JavaScript project (either the folder, or go straight for the file you want to debug and open that).
-* Add a `debugger;` statement into the file and line you want to trigger a breakpoint, add a red check on the line number.
+* Add a `debugger;` statement into the file and line you want to trigger a breakpoint (or add a red check on the line number).
 * Open the debugger panel by clicking on the debugger icon on the left.
-* Choose to add a configuration at the top of the debugger panel.
+* Select add a configuration at the top of the debugger panel.
+* Click on the cog to select this option and create a config file.
-* Add the following config to the `launch.json` file which is opened:
+* Add the following config to the `launch.json` replacing the contents of the `configurations` array:

 ```
+// this should be the only element inside the configurations array
 {
   "type": "node",
   "request": "launch",